vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - Setup a network with 6 Tendermint validators, 3 Ersatz Validators (`network.validators.ersatz.multipleOfTendermintValidators` = 0.5), and 4 pending validators
 - Change the parameter `network.validators.ersatz.multipleOfTendermintValidators` to 0.9
 - In the next epoch, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.1
-- Two epochs lated, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.5
+- Two epochs later, change `network.validators.ersatz.multipleOfTendermintValidators` to 0.5
 - Verify that in the following four epochs, first a pending validator is promoted, then two pending validators are demoted, then one is promoted again (with the highest/lowest scores respectively)
-- Verify that in the fifth epoch, no demotions/promotions happen and the number of Ertsatz validators stays at 3
+- Verify that in the fifth epoch, no demotions/promotions happen and the number of Ersatz validators stays at 3

 1. Number of Ersatz Validators oddly defined (<a name="0069-VCBS-056" href="#0069-VCBS-056">0069-VCBS-056</a>):